 Province/territory Data limitation British Columbia BCCNP receives registration requests from students enrolled in Bachelor of Science in Nursing (BSN) programs.
 If the registrant fulfills the academic competencies, they are permitted to work as an LPN.
 As these registrants have not yet graduated from their BSN program, no data is provided for Year of Graduation .
 Yukon In 2021, the Yukon Department of Community Services submitted aggregate-level data for Sex , 5-Year Age Band and Average Age .
+As of 2022, the Yukon Department of Community Services no longer collects Sex data, as a result of updating its licensing system.
+In 2022, Average Age and Age Group data was not available.

-Province/territory Data limitation Quebec In 2021, there was an increase in LPNs with 11 to 20 years for the derived element Years Since Graduation .
+Province/territory Data limitation New Brunswick In 2022, the quality of education-related data improved because ANBLPN's new database is better at capturing such data.
+Per ANBLPN, New Brunswick is getting more internationally educated nurses than in previous years who trained as RNs in their home countries and are working as LPNs in New Brunswick.
 Ontario In 2018, the CNO implemented a new customer relationship management software leading to data quality improvements for Other Education in Nursing - Non-Practical Nursing and Education in Other Than Nursing .
 Saskatchewan In 2019, there was a decrease in LPNs submitting diploma/certificate and an increase in LPNs submitting none as their Education in Other Than Nursing and Other Education in Nursing - Non-Practical Nursing .
-British Columbia Starting in 2018, there has been an increase in not stated values for the derived element Years Since Graduation .
-The Location of Graduation of LPNs registered in B.C. is not consistently available for 2018 to 2021.
+British Columbia The Location of Graduation of LPNs registered in B.C. is not consistently available for 2018 to 2021.